jinglescode/devotions/_posts/bsf-genesis/2020-09-04-bsf-genesis-lesson03-day2.md

 Eve added, `and you must not touch it,` which is not part of the original command.

 **The serpent is identified with Satan.
 What characteristics does he display in these verses?**
-Satan is crafty.
-Take opportunity (the right time and target the vulnerable person).
+Satan is crafty, taking the best opportunity, at the right time and target a vulnerable person.
 Know God's command and twisted it subtlety that seems innocent.

 **How do temptations cause people to question God's character?
 What role do our desires play in temptation?**
 Not knowing God's command will cause us not to be sure of God's word and character.
-That caused doubts.
+That caused us to doubt God during temptations.

 **What have you learned about temptation?**
 This is why we are called never to give place to the devil (Ephesians 4:27).
 No discussion, no giving a chance.
 Satan will effectively influence us when he has established a foothold.
 Satan talked with her when she was alone; we will fall for many temptations when being alone.